bezzad/ErrorControlSystem/README.md

 --------------------------
 ### How To Install The Modules ###

-1. Install Examples for Developers (unpacking it to your disk, and get to
+1. Install Examples for Developers (unpacking it to your disk, and go to
 \ErrorControlSystem\Error Handler Engine\ErrorHandlerEngine\bin\Release directory if you're installing by hand, for example).

+  __Note:__
+> If there is not any file in the Release folders, please open project .sln file on Visual Studio 2013 and debug/release that to compile native files.

 2. In your project reference add this module dll file:  References > Add Reference... > Browse to above path > Select ErrorHandlerEngine.dll